See all articles

 This award is for dental nurses who wish to undertake clinical photography as part of treatment planning and assessment.
 Teaching materials are provided online and assessment is by way of a portfolio of common photographic views.

-Alternatively, the University of Birmingham run a free online course on FutureLearn - ‘Improving Your Image: Dental Photography in Practice’.
+Alternatively, the University of Birmingham run an online course on FutureLearn called ‘Improving Your Image: Dental Photography in Practice’.
+You can buy the course for £59 as a one-off payment, or complete it for free if you are already subscribed to FutureLearn.

 11. Certificate in Dental Practice Management & Dental Reception